Braskem is the largest thermoplastic resins producer in the Americas, with an annual production volume of over 20 million tons.

 Sisters Anna Borgeryd and Karin Bodin have a majority ownership in the family firm - Sweden’s third largest bakery - which makes traditional flatbreads, and soft and crisp thin breads.

-It claims for every kilogram of I’m green Polyethylene that it will be using in the Polarbröd packaging, more than 4.5 kg of CO2 will be saved.
+It claims for every kilogram of I’m green Polyethylene that it will be using in the Polarbröd packaging, more than 4.5 kg of CO

 Johan Granberg, purchase and logistics manager, Polarbröd, told BakeryandSnacks the company was prepared to pay a higher cost to convert to bio-based packaging to become more sustainable in the long term.